patroldo/my-simple-hyprland-config/docs/basic_configuration.md

 **Pro Tip:** 💡 Try to make meaningful binds like T for terminal, B for browser, C for code, F for file manager, and Q for quit.

-You might want to change the volume and brightness of your system.
+You might want to change the brightness of your system.
 To do that, install the following software:

 ```
 # Brightness control
 pacman -S brightnessctl

-# Volume control
-pacman -S pamixer
 ```

 After installing the utilities, add the following bindings: